Gammel Strand 40: Ahron and David Jacobson

-19th century

 Jacobsen's property was home to 19 residents in three households at the time of the 1801 census.
 David Aron Jacobsen resided in the building with his second wife Bellou (bnée Meyer), their four children (aged seven to 21) and one maid.
 Julius Friderich Ludvig Count Rantzau (1770-1820), a count, resided in the building with his wife Elisabeth (née de Windt, 1769–1832), two male servants and three maids.
-Otte Didrich Lutken Agerbeck (1747-1806), a captain in the Danish Asiatic Company and qalderman of the Pilot's Guild in Copenhagen, resided in the building with his wife Johanne Brache (née Schumacher), a housekeeper and a maid.
+Otte Didrich Lutken Agerbeck (1747-1806), a captain in the Danish Asiatic Company and alderman of the Pilot's Guild in Copenhagen, resided in the building with his wife Johanne Brache (née Schumacher), a housekeeper and a maid.

 The property was listed as No. 10 in the new cadastre of 1806.
 It was at that time still owned by Jacobsen.
-He died on 12 December 1812 and was buried in the Hewish Cemetery in Møllegade.
+He died on 12 December 1812 and was buried in the Jewish Cemetery in Møllegade.

+1810s

-In 1817, No. 10 was merged with No. 22B as No. 11 & 22 B. The archeologist Peter Oluf Brøndsted was from 1815 to 1818 a resident in the building.
+The archeologist Peter Oluf Brøndsted was among the residents of the building from 1814 to 1818.
+In 1817, No. 10 was merged with No. 22B as No. 11 & 22 B.

+Hendrik Eskild Schierning

+The property was at some point acquired by businessman Hendrik Eskild Schierning (1799-1864).
+In 1830, he constructed a large new apartment building on the part of the property that faced Læderstræde.